codegrits/CodeGRITS/site/usage.md

 Refer to [Supported platforms and languages](https://developer.tobiipro.com/tobiiprosdk/platform-and-language.html), Tobii Pro SDK only supports Python 3.8 and Python 3.10.
-Regarding operating systems, Tobii Pro SDK supports Windows 10 and 11 (64-bit), macOS 10.15 and 12, and Ubuntu 20.04 LTS.
-Note that unsupported operating systems may cause installation issues, especially the `tobii-research` package.
+Regarding operating systems, Tobii Pro SDK supports Windows 10 and 11 (64-bit), macOS 13 and 14, and Ubuntu 22.04 LTS.
+Please ensure your OS version is supported by the Tobii Pro SDK to enable CodeGRITS.
+**Note that unsupported OS may cause installation issues, especially the `tobii-research` package**.

 ## Installation